Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 The runtime doesn't support adding networks to an already running container (`docker network connect`).

-We currently only setup the VM network configuration with what is defined by the CNM plugin at startup time.
-It would be possible to watch the networking namespace to discover and propagate new networks at runtime but it's not implemented today (tracked in issue [\#388](https://github.com/01org/cc-oci-runtime/issues/388)).
+The VM network configuration is set up with what is defined by the CNM plugin at startup time.
+It would be possible to watch the networking namespace on the host to discover and propagate new networks at runtime but, it is not implemented today (tracked in issue [\#388](https://github.com/01org/cc-oci-runtime/issues/388)).

 #### Support for joining an existing VM `docker run --net=containers`)